History & Tours

 Historical Graves Walking Tour

 The Beechworth Public Cemetery was established in 1856 and contains the graves of many of Beechworth’s pioneers.
 Several of these graves can be visited by following a marked route around the Cemetery commencing at the main gates.

-A brochure outlining the route and the significance of the historic graves can be found at the front entrance.
-Simply follow the arrows which will lead you to each historic grave.
+A brochure outlining the route and the significance of the historic graves can be downloaded from this website or found at the front entrance.

 WW1 Veterans’ Virtual Reality Walk

 The WW1 Veterans’ Virtual Reality Walk is a collaborative project between Beechworth Public Cemetery Trust and Charles Sturt University to showcase five WW1 veterans who were patients at Mayday Hills Asylum and now buried in the Beechworth Public Cemetery.

 Their details and gravesites can be discovered by following the QR code directions on signage at the cemetery.